Infineon/mtb-example-psoc-edge-ml-deepcraft-data-collection/docs/design_and_implementation.md

 ## Design and implementation

-This code example allows collecting data from either an IMU or PDM/PCM or BMM350 or DPS368 or SHT40T or radar using the [DEEPCRAFT&trade; streaming protocol v2](https://developer.imagimob.com/getting-started/tensor-streaming-protocol/registering-sensors-using-protocolv2).
+This code example allows collecting data from either an IMU or PDM/PCM or BMM350 or DPS368 or SHT40T or RADAR using the [DEEPCRAFT&trade; streaming protocol v2](https://developer.imagimob.com/getting-started/tensor-streaming-protocol/registering-sensors-using-protocolv2).
 The application supports transmitting data over USB to the Streaming Protocol.

 The design of this application is minimalistic to get started with code examples on PSOC&trade; Edge MCU devices.
 All PSOC&trade; Edge E84 MCU applications have a dual-CPU three-project structure to develop code for the CM33 and CM55 cores.
 The CM33 core has two separate projects for the secure processing environment (SPE) and non-secure processing environment (NSPE).
 A project folder consists of various subfolders, each denoting a specific aspect of the project.
 The three project folders are as follows: